Scottie Thompson (basketball): Professional career

 Thompson was drafted fifth overall in the 2015 PBA draft by the Barangay Ginebra San Miguel.
-In his first game as a pro, he scored 5 points, 3 rebounds, 6 assists, and 2 steals in 16 minutes of play in a 78–86 loss over the Purefoods Star Hotshots.
+In his first game as a pro, he scored 5 points, 3 rebounds, 6 assists, and 2 steals in 16 minutes of play in a 78–86 loss over the Star Hotshots.
 Despite the fact that he only practiced with the team for less than a week and with the limited minutes he's given, his stellar play earned him praises from coach Tim Cone.
 In his third career game back on November 7, 2015, Thompson recorded 8 points, 4 rebounds, 2 assists and 2 steals in just 14 minutes of playing time in a 93–92 win over the Alaska Aces.
-On December 5, Thompson almost recorded a triple-double after putting up 9 points, 9 rebounds and 6 assists in 102–94 win over the Blackwater Elite.
+On December 5, 2015, Thompson almost recorded a triple-double after putting up 9 points, 9 rebounds and 6 assists in 102–94 win over the Blackwater Elite.
 In the semifinals of 2016 PBA Governors' Cup, he registered a triple double performance long after Johnny Abarientos era.
 He was awarded later the 2016 All-Rookie Team.

 In 2018 PBA Commissioner's Cup Finals, he was awarded the PBA Finals MVP.
 He eventually won the 2018 PBA Mythical Second Team and PBA Most Improved Player awards.

 In 2021 PBA Governors' Cup, Thompson won his first PBA Best Player of the Conference Award.
 In the 2021 PBA Governors' Cup Finals, he won his sixth PBA title and was judged as the Finals MVP for the second time of his career.
 On June 5, 2022, he was awarded the 2021 PBA Mythical First Team and the 2021 PBA Most Valuable Player.

-In January 6, 2023, he was awarded with his second Best Player of the Conference award, this time in the 2022–23 PBA Commissioner's Cup.
+On January 6, 2023, Thompson was awarded with his second Best Player of the Conference award, this time in the 2022–23 PBA Commissioner's Cup.
+On November 5, 2023, he was included in the 2022–23 PBA Mythical First Team for the second straight season.

+On September 10, 2024, Thompson recorded his 9th triple-double of his career with 21 points, 10 rebounds and 11 assists in a 112–98 victory against the Blackwater Bossing.

+On April 2, 2025, Thompson was included in the 50 Greatest Players in PBA History.